 Respect and Consideration

 When your sleep schedules don't match with each other, it's important to respect each other's space and boundaries.
 If one partner needs to sleep while the other is awake, be aware of noise levels and activities that can disturbed their sleep.
 You can consider investing in earplugs or white noise machines.
-Create designated quiet zones or use signals to indicate when one partner is sleeping, building a culture of mutual respect and consideration.
+Create designated quiet areas to sleep with partner, or use signs to help build a culture of mutual respect and esteem.

 Prioritizing Quality Sleep